mohanpoojari/wls14c/README.md

-# MW <project> Docker Overview
+# Oracle WebLogic Server 14c Docker Overview

-Placeholder: Copy this _template_project as a starting point for new projects and make necessary changes.

-Overwrite this section with project overview
+This will create a docker image containing an Oracle WLS 14c without a domain

 ## Building